kotareddyp/rmTool/README.md

 ## Requirements

 Essentially, the requirement is to instantiate a container using an image that is already available on the current host.
+The image and other details for the to be createdcontainer are to be pulled by making a call to another endpoint running on the localhost

 ## Tooling used